Hand-painted porcelain oil lamp

 The upper part of the base is adorned with a hanging motif, made of pierced and gilded porcelain, with two reserves in the center decorated with polychrome images of birds.

-It rests on a quadrangular foot, made of gilded and finished bronze, and the shade is made of glass.
+It rests on a quadrangular foot, made of gilded and polished bronze, and the shade is a glass cap.
 It is in good condition and working.

-Exceptional antique furniture and accessories can be a perfect idea for interior decoration.
+Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
 It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories are from the period between the late 18th and early 19th centuries.
-Everything originated from the reign of Napoleon, who imposed a style heavily inspired by Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything stems from Napoleon’s reign, which imposed a style heavily inspired by Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and serve a role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, often using brown stains, with cornices, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style its unique character.
+This is especially crucial when searching for a luxurious antique that suits your interior.

 The key aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
-We also have experts, art appraisers, and historians from around the world at your disposal.
+And this is ultimately important for the buyer, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details